illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 ```

 There are some programs that might not work correctly under your malloc, for a variety of reasons.
 You might be able to avoid this problem if you make all your
 global variables static.
-If you encounter a program for which this fix doesn't work, post on piazza!
+If you encounter a program for which this fix doesn't work, post on Piazza!

 ## Grading

 Here is the grading breakdown:

 * Correctness (75%)
-  * Part 1 (25%): tests 1-6 complete successfully - due 10/08 11:59pm
+  * Part 1 (25%): tests 1-6 complete successfully - due 10/09 11:59pm
-  * Part 2 (50%): tests 1-12 complete successfully - due 10/15 11:59pm
+  * Part 2 (50%): tests 1-12 complete successfully - due 10/16 11:59pm
 * Performance (25%): Points only awarded if all part 2 testers complete
   successfully - due with part2